Platform logo

 MIDWIVES SPACES

-Locating midwives' desks in central position and control of the unit
+Locating midwives' desks in the central position and control of the unit

 Reducing the proximity of the midwives' working spaces to social spaces